dcrn-core/mydcrn/README.md

 MyDcrn will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.

-Download the MyDcrn release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).
+Download the MyDcrn release for your operating system on [Decred-Next/binaries-release](https://github.com/Decred-Next/binary-release).

-On macOS, Ubuntu (14.04 LTS kernel 3.16 and later), and recent Debians, there should be no additional dependencies needed (exception: Ubuntu 18.04+, see [issue #1404](https://github.com/decred/MyDcrn/issues/1404)).

 On Fedora or similar distros you may need to install the libXScrnSaver package if you see this error: